 Above:- In my shack (rear bedroom of the house)

 Above:- (LEFT) Myself and my daughter Olivia; (RIGHT) Myself and my wife Marija.

-Above:- My son Jake and his girlfriend Allie.
+Above:- My son Jake on his way to the Melbourne Cup.

 1. Yaesu FT 2000 (with Heil Pro4 headset).